dsyang/nixfiles/README.md

 ## 2.2 verify `home-manager` installation.
 - calling `home-manager` does something.

 ## Cheat sheet (pre-darwin)
+NOTE: as of now, `home-manager` isn't used to configure anything anymore.
+See the commit tagged `separate-home-manager` for when home manager was still used separately.
 - `home-manager switch` to rebuild env
 - `home-manager generations` to see rebuild history
 - `<path to old generation>/activate` to rollback